robustify/ece6460_project_ideas/sensor_fusion_projects/README.md

 rosbag play --clock road_data_sample_with_labels.bag
 ```

-In Rviz, the green boxes are object data directly reported by the RADAR over CAN.
-The blue boxes are segmented and tracked objects from the LIDAR.
-The red arrows visualize the relative velocity of the objects.
-The length of the arrow represents a projection of one second of relative velocity.
+In Rviz, the transparent grey boxes are object data directly reported by the RADAR over CAN.
+The blue wireframe boxes are segmented and tracked objects from the LIDAR.
+The arrows visualize the relative velocity of the objects, with red arrows corresponding to LIDAR object velocity, and purple arrows with RADAR object velocity.
+The length of an arrow represents a projection of one second of measured relative velocity.

 ## Ideas